akuramshin/smart-image-database/README.md

 ## Usage

-While in the main directory (`shopify-backend-challenge`), run the command `flask run` to start the flask application.
+While in the main directory (`smart-image-search`), run the command `flask run` to start the flask application.
 It might take a bit for the application to start as it is creating the database and loading in the object detection model (ignore the warnings if you don't have a GPU set up on your machine).

 Once the application is running, you can head over to the webpage [http://127.0.0.1:5000/](http://127.0.0.1:5000/).